-Coronavirus: Prime Minister Jacinda Ardern delivers a stern warning to those ignoring self-isolation rules
+Coronavirus: UK, New York in lockdown as Jacinda Ardern prepares to unveil New Zealand economic rescue plan

+UK Prime Minister Boris Johnson is urging Brits to avoid pubs, clubs and theatres and stop non-essential travel in an effort to reduce the impact of the coronavirus.

+The drastic UK action follows New York closing restaurants and bars for dine-in customers - allowing for takeout only - and comes as the New Zealand Government prepares for its biggest day of the crisis so far, with the unveiling on Tuesday of the multi-billion-dollar rescue plan.

-Prime Minister Jacinda Ardern has issued a strong warning to overseas visitors who come to New Zealand and fail to follow self-isolation rules: "Frankly, you're not welcome".
+Prime Minister Jacinda Ardern has also issued a strong warning to overseas visitors who come to New Zealand and fail to follow self-isolation rules: "Frankly, you're not welcome".

-The warning comes as the Government prepares for its biggest day of the crisis so far, with plans to unveil a multi-billion-dollar rescue plan to save jobs and businesses.

 "You should leave before you are deported," Ardern said yesterday, in a warning to those thinking about ignoring the newly imposed arrival restrictions.

+"Without drastic action cases could double every five or six days," he said.

+In New York, New Jersey and Connecticut, gatherings of 50 people or more are banned.
+As well as the clampdown on bars and restaurants, New York schools are also closed, while court cases have been postponed.

-Cabinet has given the green light for the Immigration Minister to be able to deport any foreigners who do not comply with a medical officer's instruction to self-isolate, which will be made a condition of every visitor visa.
+Back in New Zealand, Cabinet has given the green light for the Immigration Minister to be able to deport any foreigners who do not comply with a medical officer's instruction to self-isolate, which will be made a condition of every visitor visa.

 READ MORE: